 1. OK Corral

-Located on East Allen Street in Tombstone’s compact downtown area, the corral is the scene of the most famous gunfight in American history.
+Nestled on East Allen Street in the heart of Tombstone’s charming downtown, the corral serves as the hallowed ground for the most iconic gunfight in American history.

 2. Goodenough Mine Tour